 - Stay away from social media.
 While social media can be a great way to communicate and keep in touch, it can be harmful if you have an ongoing employment lawsuit.
 Most social networks lack proper privacy protections and as a result, it is relatively simple for your employer's attorney to access posts, images or videos in your social media account and use them against you – even if they are seemingly harmful.
 Please remember that anything you post online including on social media can be used against you in your employment lawsuits.
 Our employment lawyers recommend that you take down social media accounts and not post anything online until your case is resolved.

 - Contact the authorities.
 If you have been physically or sexually assaulted, it is important that you file a police complaint immediately.
 Contact your local law enforcement agency right away.
 You can also file a complaint with the EEOC, which has 50 field offices around the country.
 You may also begin the discrimination charge process online through the EEOC's web portal.
 This is all free to the public, which can be a valuable resource to individuals who cannot afford private legal counsel.
-At Kingsley & Kingsley, we offer a no-win-no-fee guarantee, which means, we don't charge you any fees unless you receive compensation for your losses.
+If you believe you are being sexually harassed at work, contact the law office of Kingsley & Kingsley Lawyers.
+We offer a no-win-no-fee guarantee, which means, we don't charge you any fees unless you receive compensation for your losses.
 Our fees are usually a percentage of your recovery.

 - Retain an employment lawyer.
 It might be a good idea to seek legal representation regardless of whether or not you file a discrimination complaint within the company or through the EEOC.
 Legal counsel can be extremely valuable when it comes to guiding you through a technical process and further expanding your knowledge of employment law.
 You may also decide to file a workplace retaliation lawsuit against your employer if the issue is not resolved otherwise.